-1.3 Fabric means all the physical material of the place including components, fixtures, contents, and objects.

-1.4 Conservation means all the processes of looking after a place so as to retain its cultural significance.

-1.5 Maintenance means the continuous protective care of the fabric and setting of a place, and is to be distinguished from repair.
-Repair involves restoration or reconstruction.

-1.6 Preservation means maintaining the fabric of a place in its existing state and retarding deterioration.

-1.7 Restoration means returning the existing fabric of a place to a known earlier state by removing accretions or by reassembling existing components without the introduction of new material.

-1.8 Reconstruction means returning a place to a known earlier state and is distinguished from restoration by the introduction of new material into the fabric.

-1.9 Adaptation means modifying a place to suit the existing use or a proposed use.

-1.10 Use means the functions of a place, as well as the activities and practices that may occur at the place.

-1.11 Compatible use means a use which respects the cultural significance of a place.
-Such a use involves no, or minimal, impact on cultural significance.

-1.12 Setting means the area around a place, which may include the visual catchment.

-Explanatory Notes
+- 1.3 Fabric means all the physical material of the place including components, fixtures, contents, and objects. - 1.4 Conservation means all the processes of looking after a place so as to retain its cultural significance. - 1.5 Maintenance means the continuous protective care of the fabric and setting of a place, and is to be distinguished from repair.
+Repair involves restoration or reconstruction. - 1.6 Preservation means maintaining the fabric of a place in its existing state and retarding deterioration. - 1.7 Restoration means returning the existing fabric of a place to a known earlier state by removing accretions or by reassembling existing components without the introduction of new material. - 1.8 Reconstruction means returning a place to a known earlier state and is distinguished from restoration by the introduction of new material into the fabric. - 1.9 Adaptation means modifying a place to suit the existing use or a proposed use. - 1.10 Use means the functions of a place, as well as the activities and practices that may occur at the place. - 1.11 Compatible use means a use which respects the cultural significance of a place.
+Such a use involves no, or minimal, impact on cultural significance. - 1.12 Setting means the area around a place, which may include the visual catchment. - 1.13 Related place means a place that contributes to the cultural significance of another place.